 An assessment is both an opportunity for information gathering on our part, but it also allows you to consider whether your clinician is the right therapist to work with you.
 Evidence shows that the quality of the relationship between a person and their therapist is a good predictor of how helpful that therapy will be.

-At the end of the assessment, we aim to conclude with a summary of the problem that has brought you to us, the approach that we will use, what it is likely to involve and whether it will be important to involve another kind of therapist or healthcare professional.
+At the end of the assessment, we aim to conclude with a summary of the problem that has brought you to us, the approach that we will use, what it is likely to involve and whether on rare occasions it will be important to involve another kind of therapist or healthcare professional in addition.

 Sometimes we may need to go away and reflect further on what you have told us or seek further information from you or relevant professionals before making these recommendations.
 We value gaining a thorough understanding about the issues, so that we can create a careful approach, tailored to you and your needs.

-On rare occasions, we will suggest that a different approach or therapy is needed and make recommendations to you of alternative next steps or clinicians.
-However, we are able to help directly the vast majority of people who come to see us.
+Very occasionally, we might suggest that a different approach or therapy is needed and make recommendations to you of alternative next steps or clinicians.
+However, we are nearly always able to directly help everyone who comes to see us.

 We write short assessment reports for you, or for you to share with other professionals, when needed.
 Sometimes it is more helpful for us to write reports at a later stage of therapy.